 The Congo reformers defined the significance of their atrocity photographs with words secular and precise, religious and allusive.
 Their words conformed in some respects to the modern humanitarian narrative described by Thomas Laqueur.
 Developing after the eighteenth century, this narrative was distinguished by extraordinarily detailed description of the suffering body and the causes of this suffering, which engendered compassionate empathy in readers and inspired them to take humanitarian action.
-The suffering body had previously been the object of Christian morality; “the universal body of the risen God…[had mediated]…between sufferer and those performing acts of mercy.”
-Laqueur argues that in the modern, secular humanitarian narrative, by contrast, “the individual body, alive or dead, came to have a power of its own” in forging a “common bond between those who suffer and those who would help…” The Congo atrocity photographs and their attendant “horror narratives” depicted with terrible, still precision mutilated children and adults who proffered limbs that lacked hands and feet.
+The suffering body had previously been the object of Christian morality; “the universal body of the risen God . . . [had mediated] . . . between sufferer and those performing acts of mercy.”
+Laqueur argues that in the modern, secular humanitarian narrative, by contrast, “the individual body, alive or dead, came to have a power of its own” in forging a “common bond between those who suffer and those who would help.”
+The Congo atrocity photographs and their attendant “horror narratives” depicted with terrible, still precision mutilated children and adults who proffered limbs that lacked hands and feet.
 Following the modern narrative described by Laqueur, scholars have commonly interpreted these photographs in secular terms as visual testimonies to the violation of human rights.
-However, it was Protestant missionaries who established the basic narrative structure in which the photographs were situated, and these missionaries initially spoke not of rights, but Christian duties.
+However, it was Protestant missionaries who established the basic narrative structure in which the photographs were situated, and these missionaries initially spoke not of rights but of Christian duties.
 The humanitarian narrative of the Congo reform campaign developed into a synergy of the religious and the secular, produced through the cooperation of missionaries and humanitarians, such as Morel, who advocated the “elementary rights of humanity.”
 These dual emphases proved compatible, versatile, and inspirational, within limits.
 Beyond the boundaries of propriety, there was suffering to which humanitarian narrators could only allude, or risk their moral outrage becoming profane.

 The greatest threats to the narrators’ moral authority were atrocities unseen.
 Nancy Rose Hunt observes, “The mutilation photographs, in particular, have directed interest away from what was more hidden, tactile, and out of sight, and away from another modality of violence, the sexual.
 And this modality of violence was intrinsically more reproductive and transgressive in its nature.”
 British activists in humanitarian causes ranging from child poverty to prostitution and sex trafficking had previously been tainted by charges of sexual impropriety in publicizing their work.
 Thomas Barnardo, a prominent evangelist working among the poor of East London, was almost ruined by accusations that he had promoted his mission with falsely staged photographs of poor children that lewdly exposed the children’s bodies through torn garments.
 Examining humanitarian reform literature about subjects ranging from slavery to wife beating in nineteenth-century Britain and the United States, Karen Haltunnen discerns “a new cultural linkage of violence and sex, a linkage whose primary purpose was to establish the obscenity of pain.”
 Humanitarians who testified to violence were self-conscious of appearing to engage in titillating spectacle, forsaking empathy for prurience.
-Haltunnen suggests that by the turn of the century, in recognition of what she calls the “pornography of pain,” civil society and the government co-operated in removing institutional cruelty from public view and fostered an illicit subculture of violent suffering accessible through the expanding practice of solitary reading.
-Yet, at this same time, the Congo reformers were displaying atrocity photographs not only in books and pamphlets, but in lantern slide lectures before audiences that ranged in size from dozens to thousands.
+Haltunnen suggests that by the turn of the century, in recognition of what she calls the “pornography of pain,” civil society and the government cooperated in removing institutional cruelty from public view and fostered an illicit subculture of violent suffering accessible through the expanding practice of solitary reading.
+Yet, at this same time, the Congo reformers were displaying atrocity photographs not only in books and pamphlets but also in lantern-slide lectures before audiences that ranged in size from dozens to thousands.
 In an attempt to control the double-edged power of atrocity, and, above all, the atrocity of rape, the reformers carefully gendered their display of atrocity in terms of its authentication and in the composition of its audiences.